Dan Coats: Director of National Intelligence (2017–2019)

 negative effects of environmental degradation and climate change."

 Reporting to Congress in January 2019, the subject advised that Russia acting in concert with their allies will use novel strategies that build on their previous experience in election meddling.
 In July 2019, Coats appointed an election security "czar," Shelby Pierson, to oversee efforts across intelligence agencies.
 She is the first to have that role.
 Coats also directed other intelligence agencies to appoint executives to coordinate election security.

 During his tenure Coats sometimes took public positions that conflicted with Trump's statements or actions.
 Areas of disagreement included Russia, and particularly Russia's interference in the 2016 election, as well as North Korea and Iran.
 On July 28, 2019, following multiple anonymous reports that he was about to be let go, Trump announced on Twitter that Coats would depart on August 15 and that he would nominate U.S. Representative John Ratcliffe (R-Texas) to replace him as Director of National Intelligence.

-Later, it was revealed that Trump had spoken by phone to Ukrainian President Volodymyr Zelenskyy on July 25, three days before Trump fired Coats.
-(Trump was impeached for pressuring Ukraine.)
-When the Ukraine scandal came to light, some speculated that Coats's firing had been related to the Ukraine phone call.